The AMD Ryzen 5 8500G wins in 8 out of 14 comparable specs, with 5 ties. Its biggest advantage is L2 Cache (300% better).

 AI Versus Verdict

 The AMD Ryzen 5 8500G is the objective winner of this comparison, securing victories in eight of the fourteen evaluated categories.
-Its most significant technical advantage is the L2 cache, which is 300% larger than that of the Intel Core i5-10400F.
-This substantial cache capacity provides the primary performance edge for the newer processor, allowing it to outperform the Intel alternative across the majority of the measured specifications.
+Its most significant technical advantage is the L2 cache, which is 300% better than that of the Intel Core i5-10400F.
+This substantial cache capacity provides the primary performance edge for the Ryzen 5 8500G, establishing it as the superior option across the majority of the measured technical specifications.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.